-And this, by the way, shows the great difference between such things as have their evidence and goodness from God himself, and those that borrow their recommendableness only from human device.
-All good men, in all the times and ages of the Christian church, have a constant value and love for the great substantials of religion, which have in them that inward evidence and excellency as commands and captivates a rectified mind and heart; whereas the mere external forms of it, the outward dress and garb, are variously esteemed and despised, liked and disliked, by the same sort of men, that is, by very sincere lovers of God, not only in divers times and ages, but even in the same time.
-How different hath the esteem been of the liturgic forms with them who bear the same mind, full of reverence and love, toward religion itself!
-As that habit is thought decent at one time. which in another is despicably ridiculous; whereas a person in himself comely and graceful, is always accounted so by all and at all times.
+And this, by the way, shews the great difference between such things as have their evidence and goodness from God himself, and those that borrow their recommendableness only from All good men, in all the times and ages of human device. the Christian church, have a constant value and love for the great substantials of religion, which have in them that inward evidence and excellency, as command and captivate a rectified mind and heart, whereas the mere external forms of it, the outward dress and garb, are variously esteemed and despised. liked and disliked by the same sort of men, that is, by very sincere lovers of God, not only in divers times and ages, but even in the same time.
+How different hath the esteem been of the liturgic forms with them who bear the same mind, full of reverence and love towards religion itself! as that habit is thought decent at one time, which in another is despicably ridiculous; whereas a person in himself comely and graceful, is always accounted so, by all, and at all times.

 Now this various gust and relish cannot but have influence, more remotely, upon the conscientious determination of our choice, concerning our usual way of worshipping God.
 For how should I edify by what is disgustful to me?
-Though it be true that our spiritual edification lies more in the informing of our judgments and confirming our resolutions, than in the gusts and relishes of affection; yet who sees not that these are of great use even to the other? and that it is necessary that at least there be not a disgust or antipathy?
-What is constantly less grateful, will certainly be less nutritive: that is usually necessary to nourishment; though, alone, it be not sufficient.
-As it is in the matter of bodily repasts: who can without great prejudice be bound to cat always of a food that he disrelishes, though he may without much inconvenience, for a valuable reason, do it at some time?
+Though it be true that our spiritual edification lies more in the informing of our judgments, and confirming our resolutions, than in the gusts and relishes of affection, yet who sees not that these are of great use even to the other? and that it is necessary that at least there be not a disgust or antipathy?
+What is constantly less grateful, will certainly be less nutritive.
+That is usually necessary to nourishment; though, alone, it be not sufficient, as it is in the matter of bodily repasts.
+Who can without great prejudice be bound to eat always of a food that he disrelishes though he may without much inconvenience, for a valuable reason, do it at some time.

-And they that think [that] all this alleged difference is but fancy, show [that] they understand little of human nature, and less of religion: though they may have that in themselves, too, which they do not so distinctly reflect upon, even that peculiar gust and relish which they make so little account of.
-For have they not as great a disgust of the others' way, as they have of theirs?
+And they that think all this alleged difference is but fancy, shew they understand little of human nature, and less of religion: though they may have that in themselves too which they co not so distinctly reflect upon, even that peculiar gust and relish, which they make so little account of.
+For, have they not as great a disgust of the others, way, as they have of theirs?
 Would they not as much regret to be tied to theirs?
 Have they not as great a liking of their own?
-And doth not common experience show, that there are as different mental relishes as bodily?
-How comes one man in the matters of literature to favour metaphysics, another mathematics, another history, and the like? and no man's genius can be forced in these things.
+And doth not common experience shew that there are as different mental relishes as bodily?
+How comes one man in the matters of literature to savour metaphysics? another mathematics, another history, and the like? and no man's genius can be forced in these things.
 Why may there not be the like difference in the matters of religion?
-And I would fain know what that religion is worth that is without a gust and sayour, that is insipid and unpleasant, much more that would, being used in a constant course, this or that way, be nauseous and offensive.
+And I would fain know what that religion is worth that is without a gust and savour, that is insipid and unpleasant, much more that would, being used in a constant course, this or that way, be nauseous and offensive?